 Local people often rely on natural resources and ecosystem services, but unsustainable resource use is contributing to the loss of biodiversity and wildlife habitat.

-The Serengeti Ecosystem Management office works to promote alternative ways for communities to earn an income and benefit from the area’s protection by creating incentives to conserving the Serengeti ecosystem.
+The Serengeti Ecosystem Management project works to promote alternative ways for communities to earn an income and benefit from the area’s protection by creating incentives to conserve the Serengeti ecosystem.

 - Project name: Serengeti Ecosystem Management Project